nightscout/cgm-remote-monitor/README.md

 $ npm install
 ```

-Installation notes for Microsoft Azure and Windows:
+Installation notes for Microsoft Azure, Windows and Node 10:

 - If deploying the software to Microsoft Azure, you must set *WEBSITE_NODE_DEFAULT_VERSION* in the app settings to *8.9.0* **before** you deploy the latest Nightscout or the site deployment will likely fail.
 Other hosting environments do not require this setting.
 - If deploying with Windows, you need to install [Cygwin] (https://www.cygwin.com/) (use [setup-x86_64.exe] (https://www.cygwin.com/setup-x86_64.exe).
 Test your configuration by executing `make` and check if all test are ok.
 Start with `MONGO_CONNECTION="..." npm start`
+- There may be some issues with Node 10.6.0 or later with Nightscout.
+Node 10 support will be in the 0.11 release.
+Please don't use Nightscout with (Node 9 or) Node 10 at this moment.

 # Usage